An interview with Aneko Yusagi

 1. When did you first get the idea to combine gaming with writing a light novel?

 I had the idea for a while before I started posting on a popular internet site called "shosetsuka ni narou."
-But before I decided to post my writing, I'd thought I was writing to too niche of a genre to receive much attention.
+But before I decided to post any of my writing, I'd thought it was too niche to receive much attention.

 Note: Aneko's posts to the website referenced above received millions of views before they were collected and published in print.

-My concept of the original heroes (Naofumi, Motoyasu, Ren, Itsuki) were mostly inspired by the protagonists of stories I'd read.
+My concept of the original heroes (Naofumi, Motoyasu, Ren, and Itsuki) were mostly inspired by the protagonists of stories I'd read in the past.
 I tried to think about characters I'd felt a connection to from an objective standpoint, then wrote about the characters from the impression I'd gotten from that line of thinking.
 Other characters were built out of an attempt to symbolize some character ideas I had, with some rearranging here and there.

 I don't typically model characters on people I know, though the only exceptions are some of the enemy characters.
 There are some enemies that are very unreasonable and violent--I based them on some people I know.

-As for books specifically, I like to read slice-of-life mangas, or manga that feature animal protagonists.
+As for books specifically, I like to read slice-of-life manga, or manga that features animal protagonists.

-It is preferable to have morals, but we've made a world were the strictly ethical can no longer survive.
+It is preferable to have morals, but we've made a world where being strictly ethical can no longer survive.
 There are a lot of people out there that simply don't respond to ethics--in the face of people like that, what option is left besides emotionally insisting on your place and your views?
-My intention is to show that, in the face of enemies like that, we often have no choice but to launch a counterattack.
+My intention is to show that in the face of enemies like that, we often have no choice but to launch a counterattack.